 Where Should You Get Your Photos From?

 If you are passionate about photography or have a friend who can help you with this, you can create your own photos for your LinkedIn background.

 However, I know this isn’t an option for everybody.

 To have your LinkedIn cover photo looking the best, always use quality sources when downloading images.

-You can use a free online graphic design tool like Creatopy to create a customized LinkedIn header that features text as well.
+You can use a free online banner making platform like Creatopy to create a customized LinkedIn header that features text as well.